danielkoryat/personal-website/README.md

 ---

-## Admin Panel Access
+## Content Management

-The website includes a built-in admin panel for content management:
+The website uses a simple JSON-based content management system for easy updates:

-### How to Access:
+### How to Update Content:
-1. **Navigate to the website** in your browser
-2. **Look for the floating edit button** (pencil icon) in the bottom-right corner
-3. **Click the edit button** to open the admin panel
+1. **Edit the configuration file** at `data/site-config.json`
-4. **Edit content** directly in the interface (currently view-only in this version)
+2. **Update your skills, experience, and other content** directly in the JSON file

-### Admin Panel Features:
+3. **Push changes to trigger automatic deployment** via the CI/CD pipeline

+### Content Structure:
-- View and manage skills, experience, and other content
+- Skills and expertise with categories and certifications
-- Real-time preview of changes
-- Clean, intuitive interface for content management

-*Note: The admin panel is currently in view-only mode.
-Future versions will include full editing capabilities.*
+- Professional experience with detailed descriptions
+- Contact information and personal details
+- All content is version-controlled and easily maintainable

 ---